yu-i-i/overleaf-cep/README.md

     * Optionally set the signature algorithm for signing requests, valid values are 'sha1' (default), 'sha256' (prefered), 'sha512' (most secure, check if your IdP supports it).

+- `OVERLEAF_SAML_WANT_ASSERTIONS_SIGNED`
+    * Optionally disable the requirement for assertion signature validation, Either Assertion signature validation or SAMLResponse validation or both should be true to have secure communication.

+- `OVERLEAF_SAML_WANT_AUTHN_RESPONSE_SIGNED`
+    * Optionally disable the requirement for SAMLResponse signature validation, Either Assertion signature validation or SAMLResponse validation or both should be true to have secure communication.

 - `OVERLEAF_SAML_ADDITIONAL_PARAMS`
     * JSON dictionary of additional query params to add to all requests.